piukhq/eos/README.md

 REDIS_URL=redis://localhost:6379/0
 ```

 Other Django settings may be overridable in the .env file.
-See the `eos.settings` module.
+See the `app.settings` module.

 ### Database